📖 For event bus fundamentals, see Global Event Bus

 1. Follow Naming Conventions

-Always use the established naming pattern{feature}_{description}
+Always use the established naming pattern{feature}_{description} with snake_case:

 2. Provide Default Values